 This one-year course is for anyone who would like to pursue a career in sport, or for students who have already completed a Foundation Level course.
 It is designed to provide specialist work-related qualifications and gives full-time learners the opportunity to enter employment in the sport and active leisure sector or to progress to college vocational qualifications.
 The course also gives learners the chance to develop a range of skills, techniques, personal skills and attributes essential for successful performance in working life.

-You will need GCSEs at Grade 3/D or above, a BTEC Level 1 Introductory Diploma, or Level 1 City & Guilds NVQ in a related area.
-You will also be required to attend an interview.
-A criminal records check is also needed to attend school placements.
+You'll need GCSEs at Grade 3/D or above, a BTEC Level 1 Introductory Diploma, or Level 1 City & Guilds NVQ in a related area.
+You will also need to attend an interview.
+A criminal records check is needed for you to attend school placements.

 The course consists of a combination of the following units: fitness testing and training, practical sport, planning and leading sports activities, anatomy for sport, exercise and fitness instruction, lifestyle and the sports performer, and injury in sport.
 Students will also have the opportunity to acquire additional qualifications including the Community Sports Leaders Award (CSLA) and Functional Skills in Communications and IT.
 There will be opportunities for you to assist in coaching sessions in primary schools, help officiate at championships, and work at other sports events within the area.